felipelewyee/GMTKN55-Processor/README.md

 ```

 > [!NOTE]
-> Some usefull ref files can be found in Examples-ref for Diet Set, Poison Set and Slim Set
+> Some useful ref files for popular benchmarks (Diet, Poison and Slim sets) can be found in Examples-ref